th2-net/th2-crawler/README.md

 The Crawler does not process the data after this point in time. **If it is not set the Crawler will work until it is stopped.**

 **type: _EVENTS_** - the type of data the Crawler processes.
 Allowed values are **EVENTS**, **MESSAGES**.
 The default value is **EVENTS**.
+Also, crawler has scopes, groups, sessionAliases options.
+Chosen type expects filled value for one of them: EVENTS: scopes, MESSAGES: sessionAliases or groups

 **name: _CrawlerName_** - the Crawler's name to allow data processor to identify it. **Required parameter**